Ricotta forte

-Its preparation is similar to the Greek cheese called kopanisti: the milk is fermented by bacteria and yeast which contribute to the spicy taste and to the very intense aroma.
+Its preparation is similar to the Greek cheese called "kopanisti": the milk is fermented by bacteria and yeast which contribute to the spicy taste and to the very intense aroma.
 The aroma is similar to the long-seasoned pecorino.

 This cheese is typically used on pasta to make the tomato sauce tastier or on the bread with anchovies or in the traditional fried panzerotti.

-It has been recognised by the Ministry of Agricultural, Food and Forestry Policies as a Lucanian and Apulian traditional food product (PAT Prodotto agroalimentare tradizionale).
+It has been recognised by the Ministry of Agricultural, Food and Forestry Policies as a Lucanian and Apulian traditional food product (PAT).